devops329/devops/instruction/elasticity/elasticity.md

 | ALB        |    yes    | per GB & connection   | Automatic bandwidth management.                                               |
 | CloudFront |    yes    | per GB & request      | Automatic distribution and bandwidth management.                              |

 This is all good news for small DevOps teams that are budget or size constrained.
 Once an architecture is defined and deployed, the automatic elasticity of the system mostly takes care of itself.
-What would have taken a team of a dozen engineers to deploy and manage can now be done by a single part time DevOps engineer.
+What would have taken a team of a dozen engineers to deploy and manage can now be done by a single part-time DevOps engineer.